jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 | ProteinMPNN | `.pdb` file of backbone from RFdiffusion | `.fa` sequence file (chains separated by `/`) |
 | RoseTTAFold3 | `.json` file containing sequence(s) from the ProteinMPNN `.fa` file | `.cif` structure file(s) |

+---
 For additional context on each tool and target applications protein design can tackle, we have overview slides [here](https://hu-my.sharepoint.com/:p:/g/personal/dawningjiaxi_fu_wyss_harvard_edu/EVwylZ5jwstJlKK3unATEh4BOkJ3t_kOPiGjVQT0rVE__A?e=bCCi2G).
 Each software's official Github documentation are linked in the headers below if you want download the models locally and adjust them yourself.

+---
 :warning:
 Before you embark on a design campaign, ensure you know what your target is!
 These newer tools like RFDiffusion3 and RoseTTAFold3 are atomistic.
 This means instead of inputs at a residue level, you need to specify exactly what side chain atoms you want to diffuse or design protein-protein interactions with.
 You may need to provide an input template for RFDiffusion.
 For the example in this Github, to create a HIV minibinder, I supplied a constrained structure file of the HIV spike protein I want to bind to.
 I also supplied "hotspot residues" and estimated which atoms would be most relevant for binding.
 The input types will depend on your application, such as binders, homooligomers, enzymes, etc. I highly recommend looking at other examples in the RFDiffusion Github for different use cases.
 Literature review before designing is extremely important! :warning:

 :warning:
 If you need to run GPU-dependent tools quickly (for example, your RFdiffusion SLURM job is stuck in queue for hours or days!) run the following line:
 <pre> srun --pty -t 1:0:0 --mem 32G -p gpu --gres=gpu:1 bash </pre>
-and run the scripts directly (without a .slurm file).
+and run the scripts directly (copy the last execution lines in the slurm files directly into terminal after this line).
 If this also queues for a long time, reducing the time (-t) and memory allocation (--mem) may get you allocated compute faster.
 :warning:

 Now... with target established... without further ado!
+---

 ## [RFDiffusion3](https://github.com/RosettaCommons/foundry/blob/production/models/rfd3/README.md) :art: